 The Archer School For Girls is a private high school in Los Angeles.
 The principal of The Archer School For Girls is Ms. Joy Moore.
-501 students go to The Archer School For Girls and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+501 children attend The Archer School For Girls and are mostly White, non-Hispanic; Black, non-Hispanic; and Hispanic.
 The student to teacher ratio at The Archer School For Girls is 7:1.
 University Senior High School is one of the nearest high schools.

 - Ceramics sculpture